Geekdude/Geekdude.github.io/_posts/2019-06-12-one-lap-of-america.md

 {% include video id="x67rH15sAkI?start=4462" provider="youtube" %}

-## Day 9 Skid Pad
+## Day 9 Skid Pad, South Bend, Indiana

 First we line up all the cars to take a group photo.
 Then I got a chance to drive the skid pad again, but this time on a dry track.
 I did much better in the dry and I had more confidence to go fast.
 I think I was much closer to the limit of the tires this time around and the car was sliding around more.
-For this event they ran the cars in reverse order in the standings, and even so it, was great to hear that I took first place on the skid pad after completing my run.
+For this event they ran the cars in reverse order in the standings, and even so, it was great to hear that I took first place on the skid pad after completing my run.
 Finally the event ended with an awards banquet where the food was good and I learned what a [shoey](https://en.wikipedia.org/wiki/Drinking_from_shoes) was.

-And so after the banquet or trip was complete.
-We had successfully made it around one lap of America.
+And so after the banquet our trip was complete.
+We had successfully made it around One Lap of America.
 Tired but happy, we then made our last transit drive back home.
-At this point we were pros at long drives and we made it home safe.
+At this point we were pros at long drives and we made it home safely.

 {% include gallery id="day9" caption="Day 9 Gallery." %}